bitnet-io/bitnet-core/doc/build-netbsd.md

 Updated for NetBSD [9.2](https://netbsd.org/releases/formal-9/NetBSD-9.2.html).

-This guide describes how to build bitnetd, command-line utilities, and GUI on NetBSD.
+This guide describes how to build qtumd, command-line utilities, and GUI on NetBSD.

 ## Preparation